-Learn how to use the percentile rank formula to classification data based on criteria.
+Learn how to use the percentile rank formula to classify data based on criteria.

 We use percentile ranks often in data analysis.
-Using this feature, we can check the target performance in relation to the group as a whole.
+Using this feature, we can check the target performance of the group as a whole.

 Highlight Data Based on Percentile rank

 We have a list of 20 products with different sales.
-Instead of the top n% and bottom n%, we want to classify the products based on sales.
+So instead of the top n% and bottom n%, we want to classify the products based on sales.

 We’ll use a custom conditional formatting formula that contains the formulas based on the PERCENTILE function.
-Using the function is not rocket science; we have to add only two arguments: the range, which contains data, and the percentile score.
+Using the function is not rocket science; we must add only two arguments: the range containing data and the percentile score.

-In the example shown, we split the range into 5 different parts based on requirements. we’ll use the following rules to apply different colors.
+In the example shown, we split the range into 5 parts based on requirements.
+Next, we’ll use the following rules to apply different colors.

 =B2>=PERCENTILE($B$2:$B$16,0.85) 'Highlight the top 15% =AND(B2<PERCENTILE($B$2:$B$16,0.85),B2>PERCENTILE($B$2:$B$16,0.66)) 'Between 66% and 85% =AND(B2<PERCENTILE($B$2:$B$16,0.66),B2>PERCENTILE($B$2:$B$16,0.33)) 'Between 33% and 66% =AND(B2<PERCENTILE($B$2:$B$16,0.33),B2>PERCENTILE($B$2:$B$16,0.20)) 'Between 20% and 33% =B2<=PERCENTILE($B$2:$B$16,0.2) 'to highlight the bottom 20% value

-2. Locate the “Use a Formula to Determine which Cells to Format” option.
+2. Locate the “Use a Formula to Determine Which Cells to Format” option.
 All applied formulas will be evaluated based on the rule.
-If the result is TRUE, the range will be highlighted using the selected formatting style.
+If the result is TRUE, the selected formatting style will highlight the range.

 4. Click the Format button.
 The Format Cells dialog box will appear.
 You can customize the formatting style.
-Click OK, and we’ll back to the ‘New Formatting Rule dialog box’.
+Click OK, and we’ll return to the ‘New Formatting Rule dialog box’.